Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Luckett’s Vineyard: Source @vacay.ca

-There are tons of restaurants, wine bars, cocktail bars, pubs, live music, a casino, an axe throwing bar, wine and beer festivals, a yearly jazz festival and so much more and… plus our craft brewing scene is fierce!
+There are tons of restaurants, wine bars, cocktail bars, pubs, live music, a casino, an axe throwing bar, wine and beer and cider festivals, a yearly jazz festival and so much more and… plus our craft brewing scene is fierce!

 Final Thoughts on